-There are draft or outdated Service Level Agreements (SLAs) that exist for Parks and Gardens, Roads and Building Maintenance.
+There are draft or outdated service levels that exist for Parks and Gardens, Roads and Building Maintenance.
 These need to be developed to align with Council work practices and outcomes measured.
-It would be efficient if the Road Management Plan was also reviewed alongside the SLA so that the crews can have a more coordinated approach to road maintenance rather than responding to RMP and CRM requests separately.
-The SLAs will form the technical levels of service of the Asset Plan.
+It would be efficient if the Road Management Plan was also reviewed alongside the service levels so that the crews can have a more coordinated approach to road maintenance rather than responding to RMP and CRM requests separately.
+The service levels form the technical levels of service of the Asset Plan.